Fitness in Your 40s

 Try planks instead of sit-ups to strengthen your core.

-ip flexors and very little of the abdominal and other musculature closer to the spine,” he says.
-“But really, unilateral, upper extremity exercises are the best way to activate the core because the body-muscle activation goes from upper right side to lower left side [and vice versa], right through the center of your core.”
+little of the abdominal and other musculature closer to the spine,” he says.
+“But really, unilateral, upper extremity exercises are the best way to activate the core because the body-muscle activation goes from upper right side to lower left side, right through the center of your core.”
 He adds that planks and variations of the plank are also good alternatives.

 DeNunzio believes that if you do the exercises as described above, you don’t have to focus on working your core because it’s already being worked.
 “In my opinion, if you get a workout in both unilateral and multiple planes of motion, and in a staggered stance, you’re going to hit core as you’re getting your workout in, and that’s the best way to do it, because you’re working it in the same pattern that you move in real life.”